pkoos/cs493-finalproject/README.md

 This is the starting point for the final project of Cloud Application Development.

+## For Development

+* I created a docker container that holds a development database, which is easy to run and use with the auto-reload command above.
+Here is the command to build and run the server and network:
-## Commands to run the server
+### Commands to run the server

 * `npm start`: This will build the typescript and run the server.
 * `npm run start:dev`: This will run the server in automatic reload mode.
 This means that changes to any `.js`/`.ts` file will reload the server.

-## For Development

-* I created a docker container that holds a development database, which is easy to run and use with the auto-reload command above.
-Here is the command to build and run the server and network:

 ### Create the network and build the docker container:
 ```